Active Exit: automatic logoff software for Active Directory and Group Policy (WINEXIT replacement)

 Attention System Administrators: ActiveExit is enterprise-ready!
 Download ActiveExit Administrator's Kit.

 Active Exit is FREE for personal use

 ActiveExit comes with a built-in license that allows its free use for the personal, non-commercial purposes on up to 5 computers within the local network, and can monitor up to 5 user sessions on each computer simultaneously.

 If you want to use ActiveExit for the business purposes, then you can use the built-in license for the evaluation purposes only, for no more than 30 calendar days from the day of the first installation of ActiveExit.
-If you want to continue using it after the initial 30 days, you must purchase one of the business licenses we offer (you can choose the license that suits your requirements best).
+If you want to continue using it after the initial 30 days, you must purchase one of the business licenses we offer.

 If you have not done so yet, feel free to download a no-strings-attached-no-obligation installation file of ActiveExit and see for yourself how ActiveExit can be of use to you: